Renault ZOE hatchback - MPG, running costs & CO2

 Car and battery lease costs aside, ZOE running costs are low.
 Renault says the ZOE costs around 2p a mile to run in summer, increasing to 3p a mile in winter.
 A full charge costs about £3 (depending on your energy tariff) – a fraction of the cost of a tank of petrol – and if you buy a ZOE and have off-street parking, Renault will fit a BP Chargemaster 7kW fast home-charging point in your garage or driveway free of charge.
 BP Chargemaster, says that owning the charging point makes you eligible for a POLAR public charging point card, giving access to around 6,500 charging points across the UK.

 The high-capacity 52kWh battery in the ZOE has a much bigger capacity than before, providing a calculated maximum range of 245 miles according to the WLTP test regime.
 However, Renault recognises this is a good weather figure.
-In colder weather, we were able to achieve 3.5 miles/kWh during mixed driving, which translates into a range of 182 miles, a significant drop from the official range figure as batteries are less able to deliver their optimal performance at lower temperatures.
+In colder weather, we were able to achieve 3.5 miles/kWh during mixed driving, which translates into a range of around 180 miles, a significant drop from the official range figure as batteries are less able to deliver their optimal performance at lower temperatures.

 Government incentives are available to reduce the price of a Renault ZOE by £3,000, and it should be remembered that all zero-emissions vehicles are exempt from VED (road tax).
 The ZOE is also likely to appeal to company-car drivers thanks sitting in the lowest Benefit-in-Kind banding, which is set to decrease to zero for 2020-21.

 There’s no longer a separate model with fast-charging included but, if you choose Iconic or GT Line trims, you can opt for fast-charging for an extra £750.
 Using a 50kW public rapid charger can bring the battery to 80% from empty in an hour and 10 minutes, compared to nine hours with the wallbox charger.